redwan-cse/redwan-cse/README.md

 # Hi there! 👋

-"Hello, I'm Md.
+Hello, I'm Md.
 Redwan Ahmed, a cybersecurity analyst, penetration tester, and OSINT analyst from Bangladesh.
 I hold a Bachelor's degree in Computer Science and Engineering from Jagannath University, Dhaka, which provided me with foundational skills in the field of cybersecurity.
 I am currently pursuing my Master's degree in Computer Science and Engineering from Jagannath University, Dhaka.

 In addition, I have completed several courses to further develop my skills and knowledge in cybersecurity.
 Some of these courses were free, while others were paid and provided me with certifications.
 These courses equipped me with the knowledge and tools to identify and address security vulnerabilities in computer systems and networks.